Dorothy Brown (politician): Lawsuits brought against Brown

+Legal Aid Wisconsin filed a lawsuit over Brown's failure to produce documents in a timely fashion as legally required during the COVID-19 pandemic.
+She also faced a separate lawsuit alleging failure to send notices of virtual hearings in a timely fashion during the pandemic.

 Activities after leaving office

 After her successor as clerk of the Circuit Court of Cook County, Iris Martinez, was critical of the shape of the office she inherited from Brown, on December 17, 2020, Brown released a three-page statement to WGN-TV which was highly critical of Martinez.
 Brown accused Martinez of refusing attempts she had made to assist Martinez's transition into office.
 Brown wrote that Martinez, "obviously does not have a plan or a clue how to run the office."

-Brown's statement also included comments which attacked Martinez for hiring Puerto Rican individuals to management, writing, "Iris Martinez's administration does not look the racial make-up of Cook County, but it looks like Puerto Rico".
-The statement also accused Martinez and her staff of, "showing disrespect to the American English language, and the English-speaking staff, by only communicating in Spanish, when non-Spanish speaking staff are present."
+Brown's statement included comments which attacked Martinez for hiring Puerto Rican individuals to management, writing, "Iris Martinez's administration does not look the racial make-up of Cook County, but it looks like Puerto Rico".
+The statement accused Martinez and her staff of, "showing disrespect to the American English language, and the English-speaking staff, by only communicating in Spanish, when non-Spanish speaking staff are present."

-In 2021, Brown led the transition team of Tiffany Heynard after Heynard was elected mayor of Dolton, Illinois.
-From October 2021 until December 31, 2021, Brown served as village administrator of Dolton, having been appointed by Heynard, who considers Brown to be her mentor.
+Brown received $5,000 for consulting services to the 2021 Dolton, Illinois mayoral campaign of Tiffany Henyard.
+Henyard considers Brown to be her mentor.
+Brown then led the transition team after Heynard was elected mayor.
+From October 2021 until December 31, 2021, Brown served as village administrator of Dolton, having been appointed by Heynard.
 The hiring of Brown to the six-figure position sparked criticism from several Dolton city trustees.